Borrowing Policy and Debt Portfolio

 Loan Portfolio Indicators 1

-- 11% of the total loan portfolio, or 137 billion roubles, accounted for short-term borrowings;
+- 15.9% of the total loan portfolio, or 232 billion roubles, accounted for short-term liquidity management tools;

-- the average maturity of the loan portfolio of Russian Railways was about 7 years.
+- the average maturity of the loan portfolio of Russian Railways (excluding short-term liquidity management tools) was about 7.5 years.

 1 The Company’s loan portfolio indicators are calculated on the basis of management reporting and do not take into consideration the amount of accounts payable on accrued interest.